Bayonet: Current deployments

-Soviet Union
+Soviet Union / Russia

 The original AK-47 has an adequate but unremarkable bayonet.
 However, the AKM Type I bayonet (introduced in 1959) was an improvement of the original design.

 It has a Bowie style (clip-point) blade with saw-teeth along the spine, and can be used as a multi-purpose survival knife and wire-cutter when combined with its steel scabbard.

 The AK-74 bayonet 6Kh5 (introduced in 1983) represents a further refinement of the AKM bayonet.
 It introduced a radical blade cross-section, that has a flat milled on one side near the edge and a corresponding flat milled on the opposite side near the false edge.

 The blade has a new spear point and an improved one-piece moulded plastic grip, making it a more effective fighting knife.

 It also has saw-teeth on the false edge and the usual hole for use as a wire-cutter.

 The wire cutting versions of the AK bayonets each have an electrically insulated handle and an electrically insulated part of the scabbard, so it can be used to cut an electrified wire.